Aimen Dean: Al-Qaeda

 Following Bosnia, Dean was invited to Kandahar to swear allegiance to Osama bin Laden and join al-Qaeda.
 In Afghanistan, he trained al-Qaeda recruits in the basics of Islamic theology, history and the essentials of religious practice.
 He was worried by the 1998 United States embassy bombings and asked Abdullah al-Mohaja for the religious justification.

-He was pointed to a 13th-century Fatwa by Ibn Taymiyyah.
-He researched the Fatwa which was about the Mongol invasion and their use of human shields when besieging cities; it was clear to him that this was no justification for killing civilian bystanders.
+He was pointed to a 13th-century fatwa by Ibn Taymiyyah.
+He researched the fatwa which was about the Mongol invasion and their use of human shields when besieging cities; it was clear to him that this was no justification for killing civilian bystanders.
 He believes the concept of Jihad has been changed by al-Qaeda, and its goal is to start a world war against the West.

 Spying

-Dean decided to leave al-Qaeda, going to Qatar on the pretext of his health with the intention to disappear.
+Dean decided to leave al-Qaeda, going to Qatar on the pretext of his health with the intention of disappearing.
 He was captured on arrival in Qatar by Qatari Intelligence, who gave him a choice of intelligence agency and he chose to work with MI6.
 MI6 then spent seven months debriefing him, after which he agreed to go back to Afghanistan as a spy.

-Dean then spied on al-Qaeda for 8 years prior to being exposed by Washington.
+Dean then spied on al-Qaeda for 8 years prior to being exposed.
 During this time, he travelled between Afghanistan and London on behalf of al-Qaeda allowing him to report to MI6.
 While in the UK, he acted as al-Qaeda's representative and had to be careful to preach and recruit within UK law.

-Dean's cover was reportedly blown by Ron Suskind who, using CIA sources, disclosed his identity with details that could only be sourced to Dean in an excerpt of The One Percent Doctrine for Time.
+Dean's cover was blown by Ron Suskind who, using CIA sources, disclosed his identity with details that could only be sourced to Dean in an excerpt of The One Percent Doctrine for Time.

 Later career

 After being exposed, Dean started a career as a speaker and security consultant.
+Since 2019 Dean has been hosting the podcast Conflicted, which analyzes the political situation and historical background of the present-day Middle East.

 Dean is the author of two books: